Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 Since the hoppers take a few seconds to transfer the items, and one only has 45 seconds for the whole operation, this needs to be done quickly.

-This process can be seen at the beginning of this video: https://www.youtube.com/watch?v=z7-Fw51WFOc
+This process can for example be seen at the beginning of JKM's video [Obtaining End Portal Frame In Vanilla Survival](https://www.youtube.com/watch?v=z7-Fw51WFOc).

 ## Automatic savestate contraption for unpopulated chunks